 FCAN Foundation's COVID-19 Emergency Response

-The novel coronavirus (COVID-19) pandemic presents a far-reaching and evolving challenge for the state of Florida, our nation and the world.
-While there is much we do not know and cannot plan for, one thing is certain: now and in the coming months, we need a strong voice to protect our health, stand up for consumers, and ensure the safety and legitimacy of upcoming elections.
+The novel coronavirus (COVID-19) pandemic presents a far-reaching and evolving challenge for the state of Florida, our nation, and the world.
+While there is much we do not know and cannot plan for, one thing is certain: now and in the coming months, we must take care of ourselves and our families.
+We urge Floridians to listen to their health care providers such as family doctors, ER docs, pediatricians, and other experts who know how to fight the virus.
+FCAN Foundation will continue to be a strong voice to protect our health, stand up for consumers, and ensure the safety and legitimacy of upcoming elections.

 An ER Doc Talks about COVID-19